 Honestly… you get what you pay for.
 Many free itineraries are pretty basic and just walk you through some of the most “obvious” London sights, with a plan that could have been made by someone who’s not actually been to London but is just decent at operating Google Maps…

-They don’t account for different tastes and budgets
+A free London itinerary doesn’t account for different tastes and budgets

 You’re not getting a local experience